Complex Langevin and other approaches to the sign problem in quantum many-body physics: Applications in relativistic physics: from toy models to finite density QCD

-\section{Applications in relativistic physics: non-equilibrium QFT and finite density QCD}
+\section{Applications in relativistic physics: from toy models to finite density QCD}

-After interest in applying CL to relativistic physics expanded with a series of papers on finite density QCD in the mid-2000s (see Refs.~\cite{PhysRevLett95202003,PhysRevD75045007,JHEP200809018, AartsPRL102131601,JHEP200905052,Lattice2012Aarts}), much work has gone into the testing of the methodology, its capabilities, and its limitations.
-While CL has successfully circumvented the sign problem in a few key areas, it suffers from some of the problems discussed previously in \secref{formalism}.
-As a result, recent emphasis has been on determining regions of applicability and adjusting the method in order to prevent ``excursions" of the Langevin evolution into the complex plane and ensure convergence to the correct solution.
+As already mentioned above, the first applications of CL were undertaken in the context of lattice gauge theories in the 1980s.
+Following several successful applications in this regard \cite{PhysRevLett.55.2242,Flower1986,Ambjorn1986,Haymaker1988} the initial wave of excitement simmered down due to observation of incorrect convergence and a poor understanding of the causes.
+After a period of reduced activity, the CL method resurfaced in the 2000s in the context of relativistic physics (see Refs.~\cite{PhysRevLett95202003,PhysRevD75045007,JHEP200809018,AartsPRL102131601,JHEP200905052,Lattice2012Aarts}).
+Motivated by the revived interest, much work has gone into the testing of the methodology, its capabilities, and its limitations.
+While CL has successfully circumvented the sign problem in a few key areas, it still suffers from some of the problems discussed in \secref{formalism}.
+As a result, recent emphasis has been on determining regions of applicability and adjusting the method in order to prevent uncontrolled excursions of the Langevin evolution into the complex plane and ensure convergence to the correct solution.

-While the aim of this review is to focus on applications of CL to nonrelativistic quantum many-body problems, in this section we provide a very brief summary of selected applications to relativistic field theories.
-For more on the use of CL in relativistic physics, we refer the reader to Refs.~\cite{Seiler2017StatusOfCL,Lattice2012Aarts}.
+While the main focus of this review is on applications of CL to nonrelativistic quantum many-body problems, such an overview would be incomplete without accounting for the developments that enabled these advances.
+Therefore, we provide a brief summary of selected applications of CL to relativistic field theories.
+For a more in-depth overview on the use of CL in relativistic physics, we refer the reader to Refs.~\cite{Lattice2012Aarts,aarts2014,Seiler2017StatusOfCL,attanasio2020b} for various status reports.